lucendio/lecture-devops-infos/deliverables/research_notes.md

 * Give the statement some context
 * Assess the statement and state your own opinion
 * Is it a good or a bad idea?
 Why?
 Or, maybe both?
+* Make your conclusions transparent and traceable
+* Are your conclusions plausible?